 The collection of ORCID IDs from corresponding authors is now part of the submission process of this journal.
 If you already have an ORCID you will be asked to associate that to your submission during the online submission process.
 We also strongly encourage all co-authors to link their ORCID ID to their accounts in our online peer review platforms.
 It takes seconds to do: click the link when prompted, sign into your ORCID account and our systems are automatically updated.
 Your ORCID will become part of your accepted publication’s metadata, making your work attributable to you and only you.
 Your ORCID is published with your article so that fellow researchers reading your work can link to your ORCID profile and from there link to your other publications.

 You will be asked to provide contact details and academic affiliations for all co-authors via the submission system and identify who is to be the corresponding author.
 These details must match what appears on your manuscript.
 The affiliation listed on the manuscript should be the institution where the research was conducted.
 If an author has moved to a new institution since completing the research, the new affiliation can be included in a manuscript note at the end of the paper.
 At this ensure you have included all the required statements and declarations and uploaded any additional supplementary files (including reporting guidelines where relevant).

 Please ensure that you have obtained any necessary permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.
-For further guidance on fair dealing for criticism and review, please see the Copyright and Permissions page on the SAGE Journal Author Gateway.
+For further guidance on fair dealing for criticism and review, please see the Copyright and Permissions page on the Sage Author Gateway.